 WHO WE ARE

-Book a free consultation with one of our licensed Medicare specialists in your state and see how we can provide help to you or your loved ones.
+Book a free consultation with one of our licensed insurance agents and see how we can provide help to you or your loved ones.
 This is a solicitation of insurance.
 A licensed agent/producer may contact you.
-Medicare Enrollment Center™ is a registered Trademark and DBA of Legacy Life & Health Planning Solutions, LLC.
+Legacy Life and Health Medicare Enrollment Center™ is a registered Trademark and DBA of Legacy Life & Health Planning Solutions, LLC.
 Medicareenrollmentcenter.org is not connected with or endorsed by the United States government or the federal Medicare program.

 MEDICARE PART AIs health insurance offered by Federal Government to US citizens and legal immigrants who are in US for last 5 years and who are age of 65 and older and to some people under age of 65 with certain disabilities.